Op deze pagina

 • Population with health insurance: 99%

-*The currency in the Netherlands is euro which is written as EUR or €.
-Use an online currency converter to check the value of your money in case it’s different from the euro.
-Consider a Wise borderless account to manage your spendings in the Netherlands.
-An account let's you hold multiple currencies, avoid hidden fees and send money to over 50 countries with low exchange costs.
+*The official currency in the Netherlands is the euro which is written as EUR or €.
+Conversion rates may vary depending on your local currency, so we would advise that you use an online currency converter to check any medical costs you may encounter while you are here.
+Additionally, you may consider a Wise borderless account to manage your spendings in the Netherlands.
+An account lets you hold multiple currencies, avoid hidden fees and allows you to send money to over 50 countries with low exchange rates.

 Average cost of healthcare